remifabbri/Test-Refacto-React/README.md

 # Refactoring Kata Test

+## REFACTO DOMAINS FILTER
+For this factorization I used react hooks.

+To use them just call the hooks you need from the hooks/filters folder.

+- Todo
+It would be nice to add a callback function if you need to use the value in the parent component or create a constext to use the return anywhere.

 ## Introduction

 We have a `FilterDomain` component in `src/components/DomainFilter/DomainFilter.component.tsx` which renders a cluster of 3 select inputs allowing the user to filter by `domain`.